rmculpepper/sexp-rewrite/README.md

 ## Try it out

 Visit `sexp-rewrite.el` and evaluate the buffer (`M-x eval-buffer`).
 Then visit `racket-rewrites.el` and evaluate that buffer too.
+Insert `(sexprw-setup)` in your  init to get the default keybindings and mode hooks.
 Most of the rewrite rules (or "tactics") in `racket-rewrites.el` have examples after them.
 Go to the example labeled "`example for if-to-cond...`" and place the cursor at the first left